Inclusive & Bias-Free Curriculum Checklist

 If yes or unsure, expand.

-- If social/structural determinants of health also contribute to the difference, say so
+- Describe how social/structural determinants of health also contribute to the difference(s) instead of being attributed to race alone.

-- If the rationale for inclusion is that it is a cue for the correct answer on multiple-choice tests, make that clear (Note: evidence suggests that excessive reliance on quick associations between patient characteristics and diseases leads to misdiagnosis)
+- If the rationale for inclusion of race/ethnicity is that it is a cue for the correct answer on multiple-choice tests, make that clear-explicitly state that.
+(Note: evidence suggests that excessive reliance on quick associations (and biases) between patient characteristics and diseases leads to misdiagnosis).

-Are biological differences between racial or ethnic groups implied?If yes or unsure, expand.
+Are biological differences between racial and ethnic groups implied?If yes or unsure, expand.

 If yes or unsure, expand.

-- Consider whether this is essential information; if so, state it explicitly
+- Consider whether this is essential information.
+If so:

-- Provide context so that students understand the role of social/structural determinants of health in contributing to differences
+- Explicitly state and provide context so that learners understand the role of social/structural determinants of health in contributing to the differences attributed to race.

 Visual Images

-Was consent obtained for use of these images?If no, expand.
+Was consent obtained for use of these images?If no or unsure, expand.

-If consent was not given to use the image, we recommend changing the content.
+If consent was not given to use the image(s), we recommend selecting a different image(s) and/or reconsidering the need for use of images.

-Does the image add something important to the lecture?If no, expand.
+Does the image add relevant/important content to the lecture?If no or unsure, expand.

-If the image does not add something important, we recommend removing the image to minimize the possibility of bias.
+If the image does not add something important, we recommend removing the image to minimize the potential for bias

 If yes or unsure, expand.